KYVENetwork/docs/basics/kyve.md

 # $KYVE

 $KYVE is the native currency of the KYVE blockchain.
-On a chain level $KYVE is used for staking and delegating, thereby securing the network through Proof of Stake.
-Furthermore, $KYVE is used on the protocol level for funding, staking and delegating, incentivising participants to behave accordingly.
+On a chain level, $KYVE is used for staking and delegating, securing the network through Proof of Stake.
+Furthermore, $KYVE is used on the protocol level for funding, staking, and delegating, incentivizing participants to behave accordingly.